If you are thinking about getting a brand spanking new shed for your garden you might be wondering whether it is worthwhile to insulate a shed.

 - 50mm Thermawall TW55 PIR Insulation Board Kingspan

-How to insulate your shed walls, roof and floor
+How to insulate your shed walls, roof and floor: step-by-step instructions

-Step 1: Protect the wood with anti-fungal treatment
+Step 1: Protect the wood with an anti-fungal treatment…

 Your shed wall won’t be accessible once you’ve insulated so you need to consider extra preservation.
 You can either use the same wood protection you have used on the outside, or you can buy an anti-fungal/pesticide wash to treat the internal (some companies do this already, so check with your manufacturer).